 When I entered the HIT world, I was advised to record every workout.
 I didn’t.
 I haven’t recorded a single one yet.
 Unless you can control for every variable, I don’t believe you can measure intensity.
 By every variable, I mean not just the weight, but the repetition speed, sequence of exercises, rest between exercises, room temperature, seat position, and days between workouts.
 For example, I have found my intensity drops off considerably when the room temperature gets above 68 degrees.

 If I was working with a HIT trainer, they could collect this data during my workout and keep me focused on completing my workout at the highest level of intensity and in the safest manner.
-If I am doing this alone, then that role falls to me.
+If I am doing this alone, then that role falls on me.
 I can’t generate maximum intensity safely and document the process with meaningful data.
-I believe that is a 2 person job.
+I believe that is a 2-person job.
 Focusing on numbers during a training session is highly distracting for me.

 The Limiting Factor